ryba3310/Pinged/README.md

 - ✅ Create listener ran without flags that outputs the payload of ICMP to STDOUT

-- ✅ ~~Filter IMCP packets based on identifier inside payload~~ Filter ICMP packets based on code filed insied ICMP header
+- ✅ ~~Filter IMCP packets based on identifier inside payload~~ Filter ICMP packets based on code filled insied ICMP header

 - ✅ Check data integrity and in case of error, request it again from client, based on checksum ICMP field